StarryCountry/BedWars1058-Challenge/README.md

-#什么,你问我这是什么
+#BedWars1058-Challenge Free Edition

-这只是一个滞后的开源项目
+Created & Code By Starry_Killer

-BedWars1058-Challenge Free Edition
+Subsequent support By StarryCountry Development

-Created By Starry_Killer
+This project is no longer supported,So we will release the source code.